Clifra-Jones/Meraki-API-V1/README.md

 ## Windows

-**NOTE** This module has only bee tested with PowerShell Core 6.0 and higher.
+**NOTE** This module has only been tested with PowerShell Core 6.0 and higher.
 Functionality with Windows PowerShell cannot be assured.

 ## Powershell Core 6 or 7